mfranzil-unitn/unitn-m-ds2/appunti.md

 ### Rumor mongering

 I was bored, so I stopped taking notes.
-It is easy, look at the slides
+It is easy, look at the slides.